cpitman/cpitman.github.io/_drafts/2017-03-16-waiting-for-remote-systems-in-a-jenkins-pipeline.md

 }
 ```

 Testing this with curl we would execute `curl -X POST $callback_url`.
-Since we don't have to muck with authorization or CSRF, thats all that is required.
+Since we don't have to muck with authorization or CSRF, that's all that would be required.
 Any system that supports callbacks would then be easy to integrate with!